sjcjoosten/cs30/README.md

 Installation instructions:

-* Run 'stack run serve'
+* Run 'stack exec serve --package cs30:serve'

   After a while (first time is slower) you should see the message: